The location where Brian Wells was killed by a collar bomb

 After leaving PNC Bank, he was supposed to hand the money over to Rothstein in a nearby parking lot and then continue with the bogus scavenger hunt.
 However, Rothstein reportedly panicked and drove away from the scene when he noticed that a customer was following Wells out of the bank.

-Notably, the robbery did not go according to plan, as the bank manager was on lunch at the time and none of the other employees had the ability to open the vault door.
+The robbery did not go according to plan, as the bank manager was on lunch at the time and none of the other employees had access to the vault.
 Consequently, he made off with far less than the required $250,000.

 PNC Bank